Test Center for ASVAB

 - In case there is no MEPS Station near your place of residence, you can always take the exam at a MET or Military Entrance Test site, which is a satellite location.
 The test offered at the MET sites is the pen and paper version of the ASVAB.

-- In case you would like to know where the MEPS are located, you can always check out the official website of the ASVAB (http://official-asvab.com/meps_map.htm).
+- In case you would like to know where the MEPS are located, you can always check out the official website (http://official-asvab.com/meps_map.htm).
 You will find the names of the locations where you can take the test.

 Repercussions of Choosing the Wrong Testing Location

-There are certain repercussions that you may face if you end up choosing the wrong ASVAB test center.
-This is the reason why you should be careful at the time of selecting the testing location.
+There are certain repercussions that you may face if you end up choosing the wrong test center for ASVAB.
 Given below are the implications you may have to face if you end up selecting the wrong center for the test:

 2. Secondly, it is also important for you to know that the test taken at a MEPS is the computer based version of the ASVAB and the one that is offered by the MET site is the pen and paper version.
 If you are interested in taking the pen and paper version, make sure you select the right testing location (i.e. you should be taking the exam at the MET site and not the MEPS).
 If you end up choosing the MEPS, then this can turn out to be a problem because you will then have to take the test by using a computer.
 Moreover, the subtests for both these versions are different because the computer based version has ten subtests whereas the pen and paper version has nine subtests.